 - Sacred Heart University - 37:100

 Student Enrollment for MBA Programs in Business Analytics

-The MBA program with the lowest student enrollment that offers an MBA in Business Analytics is 5 from Central Connecticut State University.
+The MBA program with the lowest student enrollment that offers an MBA in Business Analytics is 2 from Lawrence Technological University.
 The MBA program with the highest student enrollment offering an MBA in Business Analytics is Highest: 1,986 from The University of Texas at Dallas.
-The average student enrollment from all universities that offer an MBA in Business Analytics is 199.
+The average student enrollment from all universities that offer an MBA in Business Analytics is 327.

 10 MBA Business Analytics Programs with the Highest Student Enrollment